bart747/bart747/_posts/2016-01-05-progressive-images.md

 The <code>'clientHeght > imgThreshold'</code> comparison checks if
 the first image is "downloaded enough" at the time.
 In other words,
-I assume that if the picture is not bigger than 220px (height) when the script is in execution, it's load process is slow.
+I assume that if the picture is not bigger than 260px (height) when the script is in execution, it's load process is slow.

 If you use small pictures, like avatars, make sure that the script will select only big images.

+### Why 3 Different Blur Animations?

+I assumed that most of the time images are pixelated or 'unfinished' for about a second.
+Sometimes that process is quicker, sometimes far much longer.

+Without focusing on edge cases, I made 3 different animations for different load speeds.

+Of course it's a compromise.
+Won't help much with really slow Internet connection.

 ### Why Not Use 'window.onload' Instead of 'clientHeight'?